-Currently I haven’t seen anything on the news except for some rumours that an algo order that should have been executed over 5 days got executed in 5 minutes.
+Currently, I haven’t seen anything on the news except for some rumors that an algo order that should have been executed over 5 days got executed in 5 minutes.
 I guess someone will be fired…..
 Automated trading gives power, but can turn almost lethal when executed in the wrong way.
 And don’t even think about if the quotes feeding the program is wrong.